cybershield427/OpenTab/README.md

     If not, then an error message will be display accordingly.
 7. Created restaurant database to hold customer information such as name, credit card number and table number
 8. Created authorized users: waiter1 & waiter2
+9. Added functionality to the help button to create a pop up window and give a message.

 ### Link